aamage20/Linux/Readme.md

 Mastering Vim requires practice and familiarity with its modes and commands.
 Experiment with the provided practical exercises to build your confidence in using this powerful text editor.

 ---
-# Day 8: The Editor's Lair: Mastering Text Editing with VIM

 ## Entering Execute Mode
 Execute Mode allows you to run commands for file operations, searching, and other advanced functionalities.
 To enter Execute Mode, press: